-The Finnish Blood Service’s Biobank (Blood Service Biobank) conducts research aimed at health promotion through research projects to prevent illness and identify pathological mechanisms.
-The Blood Service Biobank also specialises in transfusion medicine issues from both the donor’s and the patient’s perspective.
+The Blood Service Biobank conducts research aimed at preventing illnesses and identifying the pathological processes involved, the goal being to promote public health.
+The Biobank also specialises in specific medical aspects of blood transfusions from both the donor’s and the patient’s perspective.

 The significance of genetic background for the function of Natural Killer cells